When to visit the Galapagos Islands

 The Galapagos Warm and Wet Season

-Ocean currents:
+Ocean currents

 From January (or sometimes earlier, from December), the southern trade winds ease and the Panama Current becomes the dominant ocean current, bringing warm waters from the northeast to the Galapagos Islands.

-Air and sea temperatures:
+Air and sea temperatures

 This is the hottest season with air temperatures in the 70s and 80s (°F) and 20s (°C), making it a popular season with sun-seekers, especially those in the northern hemisphere craving winter sun.
 The ocean is also at its warmest during this season, at around 74 – 76°F / 23 – 24°C.

-Note that humidity levels are generally higher during this season, particularly along the coast and lower areas of the islands.
+Humidity levels are generally higher during this season, particularly along the coast and lower areas of the islands.

-Wind and underwater visibility:
+Wind and underwater visibility

 Wind speeds are light, ranging from force 1 (light air) to force 4 (moderate breeze).
 As a result, the sea is clearer making it very pleasant for snorkelers and divers with good underwater visibility (usually 15-30 meters).
 However marine life tends to be more abundant in the cooler season (see below).